-First Offense: Verbal warning; A disciplinary referral will be written if there is violation of another district policy.

-Second Offense: The electronic communication device will be confiscated and a disciplinary referral will be written.
-The student must pick up the device from the principal or superintendent's office.
+First Offense: Warning and confiscation of the electronic communication device for the remainder of the school day.
+A disciplinary referral will be written if there is violation of another district policy.
+Second Offense: The electronic communication device will be confiscated.
+A disciplinary referral will be written.
+The student's parent/guardian must pick up the device from the principal or superintendent's office.
 Third Offense: The electronic communication device will be confiscated.
 A disciplinary referral will be written.
 The student's parent/guardian must pick up the device from the principal or superintendent's office.
 At the principal's discretion, the student may receive detention or in-school suspension.